 Frequently Asked Questions (F.A.Q.)

-Below is information that will help you have the best El Tour experience.
+Knowledge is power!
+Check out the info below to help you have the best El Tour experience.
 If you have questions, please contact us:

 telephone: (520) 745-2033

 Street Address: Perimeter Bicycling, 2609 E Broadway Blvd, Tucson, AZ 85716